alttch/eva3/doc/enterprise.rst

   stopped.

-* If the module license is not valid for the current domain or expired, the error message will be displayed in JavaScript development console and the framework will automatically switch itself to the regular mode.
+* If the module license is not valid for the current domain or expired, the error message is displayed in JavaScript development console plus an alert and the framework automatically switches itself to the regular mode.

-* If the license expires within a month or already expired, the module displays an alert.

 * To make sure the WASM module works fine, enable debug mode in EVA JS
   Framework: